top of page

 Project Overview

-Grassland Heritage Foundation and Native Lands LLC, in partnership with Lawrence Parks and Recreation, Haskell Indian Nations University, and Kansas Association for Conservation and Environmental Education, is leading a new, two-year prairie education and restoration project in Lawrence, KS.
-We are reviving a five acre piece of parkland by removing trees and invasive plants and re-establishing native prairie plants, engaging our community and volunteers at every step along the way.
-This project has been generously funded by a grant from the Douglas County Heritage Conservation Council.
+Grassland Heritage Foundation and Native Lands Restoration Collaborative, in partnership with Lawrence Parks and Recreation, Haskell Indian Nations University, and Kansas Association for Conservation and Environmental Education, recently completed a two-year prairie education and restoration project in Lawrence, KS.
+We revived a five acre piece of parkland by removing trees and invasive plants and re-establishing native prairie plants, engaging our community and volunteers at every step along the way.
+This project was generously funded by a grant from the Douglas County Heritage Conservation Council.

 • Volunteer workdays and community education events